Costa Mesa Slow Play Etiquette

 - Select the proper tees to play from.
 If you are a high handicap play it forward.

-- When there are two riders, drop off the player after club selection and drive to your ball then go pick him up and after first player hits start walking toward drivers ball.
+- When there are two riders, drop off the player after club selection and drive to your ball then go pick them up and after the first player hits start walking towards drivers ball.

 - Spend the time to think about your next shot, yardage and club selection therefore there will be less time spent in general.

 - When reaching the green start lining up your putt.
-It takes less time than waiting your turn then start reading the green.
-When it is your turn be ready and us the continuous putting rule when possible.
+It takes less time than waiting your turn to start reading the green.
+When it is your turn be ready and use the continuous putting rule when possible.

-- Always be ready to hit your next shot when it is your time to play avoid idle conversation until proper time.
+- Always be ready to hit your next shot when it is your time to play.

-- Write your scores down after leaving the putting green rather than take extra time on the green
+- Write your scores down after leaving the putting green rather than takeing extra time on the green

 In general rounds should take 4 hours.
 There is no need for super long rounds if everyone is aware of their position on the course and plays expediently.